fox32-arch/fox32gs/README.md

 ### Building

-Download the latest release or commit of [**fox32rom**](https://github.com/fox32-arch/fox32rom), and place the downloaded `fox32.rom` file into the root directory of this repo.
-Then simply run `make`.
+Simply run `make`.
 The resulting binary will be saved as `fox32gs`.
 Optionally you may build for a different target with `make TARGET=<target>`, see the Makefile for details.

 ### Usage